RomanReigns/yellowpages-scraper/README.md

 Python LXML, for parsing the HTML Tree Structure using Xpaths (Learn how to install that here – http://lxml.de/installation.html)

 ## Running the scraper
-We would execute the code with the script name followed by the positional arguments **keyword** and **place**.
-Here is an example to find the business details for restaurants in Boston.
-MA.
+We would execute the code with the script name followed by the positional arguments **keyword** and **place** and **Page**.
+Here is an example to find the business details for restaurants in Dallas,TX

 ```
-python3 yellow_pages.py restaurants Boston,MA
+python3 yellow_pages.py restaurants Dallas,TX 1
 ```
-## Sample Output
+## Sample Output (Does Not Include Result Of New Feature)

 This will create a csv file: